Updated on June 11th, 2021

 Searching for issues in Jira can be a burden if you are not a JQL expert or don’t have too much time on your hands.
-During an internal hackathon at Deviniti, our Atlassian Cloud development team set out to create Context Issues, an app that solves this problem.
+During an internal hackathon at Deviniti, our Atlassian Cloud development team set out to create Issue Beacon for Jira Cloud – an app that solves this problem.
 Little did we know that we’d end up with the very first Jira app built specifically for mobile.
 Here’s how we did it.

 Putting Jira issues in the context

-Context Issues came to life while talking to one of our Service Desk agents for whom quick access to information is crucial in everyday work.
+Issue Beacon came to life while talking to one of our service agents, for whom quick access to information is crucial in everyday work.
 Currently, to find a specific issue in Jira, you have to use Issue Navigator.
-It’s a very powerful tool but to make the most of it, you must know JQL and all its hidden operators.
+It’s a very powerful tool, but to make the most of it, you must know JQL and all its hidden operators.
 More often than not, it takes a long while to load and forces you to open a new tab in the browser if you need to keep the context of a currently viewed issue.

 During Deviniti SpaceHack, our company’s first internal hackathon, we challenged ourselves to solve this issue.
-We launched a quick discovery workshop and talked to Service Desk agents, developers, testers, and product owners to find out how they search for issues in Jira.
+We launched a quick discovery workshop and talked to service agents, developers, testers, and product owners to find out how they search for issues in Jira.

 We learned that what they want is to find issues that share properties with the one they’ve already got: the same sprint, the same priority, the same issue type.
 They want context both in terms of similarity between the currently viewed issue and search results and the ability to find all required information without jumping between tabs.

-Dozens to tens to just a few — Context Issues saves you plenty of time by filtering out irrelevant issues
+Dozens to tens to just a few — Issue Beacon saves you plenty of time by filtering out irrelevant issues